 If Digital Legacy was not set up: how to request access

-For anyone who died before iOS 15.2 was available (December 2021), or who simply never activated the feature, the process of accessing their Apple account is considerably more difficult.
+For anyone who died before December 2021 (when the feature launched), or who simply never activated it, the process of accessing their Apple account is considerably more difficult.

 Apple’s position is that, in the UK and most other countries, account access requires a court order naming you as the rightful inheritor of the deceased’s personal information.
 The order must: